 In keeping with their policy of signing brothers, Phoenix will now sign Jeremiah Rivers.

-Leonard is a genuine offensive talent, which is rare to find in a 7 footer.
+Leonard is a genuine offensive talent, which is rare to find in a seven-footer.
 He should be better than B.J.
 Mullens in all facets of the game.
-But I suspect he's going to through through his career flawed, permanently tantalising, never quite maximising what he's got.
-At #12, however, you can live with that.
+But I suspect he’s going to go through his career flawed, permanently tantalising, never quite maximising what he’s got.
+At #11, however, you can live with that.
 And anyway, centres always maximise their potential in Portland.

 Like Damian Lillard before him, Meyers’s fashion choices, while questionable, suggest that he knew this was coming.

 Jay Bilas really is invaluable to these broadcasts.
 He does the vast majority of the actual analysis, thereby letting Van Gundy thrive and pick his spots, and is the most irreplacable person there.
 All in all, the trio of Bilas, Davis and Van Gundy have struck quite a harmonious trio.
-Broussard, however, isn't really fitting with the conversational chemistry, but he is at least playing a role.
+Broussard isn’t really fitting with the conversational chemistry, but he is at least playing a role.

-Apart for one more airing for the phrase "fine young man," every single aspect of Lamb's breakdown is saved for his offensive game, yet this ignores his defense; when he's in the right mind to play it, as he was more regularly in 2010, Lamb can be a highly effectively two way player.
-Combine that with Courtney Lee, solid in all aspects of the game, and Houston have a solid tandem at the two guard spot.
+Apart for one more airing for the phrase “fine young man,” every single aspect of Lamb’s breakdown is saved for his offensive game, yet this ignores his defence; when he’s in the right mind to play it, as he was more regularly in 2010, Lamb can be a highly effectively two-way player.
+Combine that with Courtney Lee (solid in all aspects of the game), and Houston have a solid tandem at the two guard spot.

 At this point, I am struck by the realisation that the NBA’s logo looks like a merman taking out the trash.